 How long will it take?

 NI Biodiversity Checklists can be completed relatively quickly if there is no need to conduct further surveys or assessments.
-Typically these could be completed the same day as our appointment.
+Usually, these could be completed the same day as our appointment.

-However, in cases where an answer of ‘YES’ has been given in Sections 1 or 2 further ecological surveys, assessments and mitigation may be required and should be submitted with the Checklist.
+If an answer of ‘YES’ has been given in the Checklist further ecological surveys, assessments and mitigation may be required.
+These should be submitted with the Checklist.
 The amount of time required to conduct these surveys and assessments will depend upon what surveys are required.
-NIEA states that where potential impacts have been identified by an answer of ‘YES’ in Sections 1 or 2 the minimum level of survey/assessment for most sites is likely to be a Preliminary Ecological Appraisal (PEA) or Extended Phase 1 Habitat Survey.
-A single species/habitat survey may be sufficient in cases where the NI Biodiversity Checklist Assessment has identified potential impacts upon a single species or habitat.
+NIEA states that where potential impacts have been identified by an answer of ‘YES’ the minimum level of survey/assessment for most sites is likely to be a Preliminary Ecological Appraisal (PEA) or Extended Phase 1 Habitat Survey.
+Single species/habitat surveys may be sufficient if the NI Biodiversity Checklist Assessment has identified potential impacts upon a single species/habitat.